 - Spelt Flour: Using spelt flour will give your muffins a mildly nutty and sweet flavor.
 It's important to note that spelt flour might make your muffins denser.

-- Gluten-Free Flour Mix: Our quality gluten-free flour blend can offer a similar texture to all-purpose flour, but the flavor can vary based on the ingredients of the blend.
+- Gluten-Free Flour Mix: learn how to make gluten-free flour mix.
+It can offer a similar texture to all-purpose flour, but the flavor can vary based on the blend's ingredients.

 - Chia Egg: flax eggs work similarly to chia eggs as a binder.
 The texture of your muffins will remain largely the same, but they might have a slightly nuttier flavor.
 Also, you can use apple cider vinegar instead of lemon juice to combine chia egg and vegan buttermilk.